cqframework/cql-execution/OVERVIEW.md

 ------------

 The CQL execution framework was originally written in [CoffeeScript](http://coffeescript.org/).
 CoffeeScript is a scripting language that compiles down to JavaScript.
 In 2020, the CQL Execution framework source code was migrated from CoffeeScript to ES6 JavaScript.
 JavaScript execution code allows the reference implementation to be integrated into a variety of environments, including servers, other languages’ runtime environments, and standard web browsers.
+In 2022, the CQL execution framework was converted to [TypeScript](https://www.typescriptlang.org/) to make use of static typing and support both TypeScript and JavaScript users of the framework.

 The CQL execution framework tests and examples are configured to run using [Node.js](http://nodejs.org/), but can be easily integrated into other JavaScript runtime environments.